ideal-lab5/idn-docs/docs/getting_started/quick_start.md

 }
 ```

-For a more detailed look, take a look at our smart contracts for parachains page:
+For a more detailed look, check our smart contracts for parachains page:

 <div className={styles.linkBtn}>
     <a href="../guides_and_tutorials/parachains/smart_contracts/ink">Open a VRaaS Pipe from your contract</a>